83-year-old woman spends five months among buffalo herders in Kashmir

 “I’m not on medication.
 I can walk.
 I can see.
 I can hear.
 I even have my own teeth,” said Myrtle, who lives at Rockwood at Hawthorne, a retirement community in North Spokane.

-Because her late husband, Lasa, was from Kashmir, that country has a special place in her heart.
+Because her late husband, Lasa, was from South Asia, that area has a special place in her heart.

 Now she shares her love of the country through presentations to community groups.
-She shows images of snow-capped mountains and the rugged environment of Kashmir, as well as photographs of the families and communities who live there.
+She shows images of snow-capped mountains and the rugged environment of South Asia, as well as photographs of the families and communities who live there.

 She also tells a love story—how she served as a missionary in India for nearly 15 years and met the man of her dreams.
 Then she tells how they had to wait more than 20 years to marry in 1976 when he was 67 and she was 51.